Kittaru87/CV/README.md

 ## Profile

 Changing careers is not an easy thing to do.
-However you can spend so long in a role that tasks become predictable and your job no longer excites you.
-I needed a change of tack.
-Then I found programming!
-What started as a couple of online courses in my spare time led to a 3 month evening course, which then led to Makers, a 16-week intensive dev bootcamp.
+My entire career has centered around website management and digital content, including working with a Drupal CMS, Citrix, Access, Sharepoint and Indesign, and I have had a lot of success in my previous role - as digital content and SEO lead, I helped increase website traffic from roughly 100,000 visitors a year to 5.5 million over my tenur.
+I have also taken on freelance work to supplement my learning and knowledge-base, including the development of a WordPress site for a small business and copy-editor for a couple of trade magazines.
+However, it was while I was attending 23 Code Street, a 3-month evening web development course, that I really fell in love with programming.
+This led to a number of online courses and then finally to Makers, a 16-week intensive dev bootcamp.
 And I am loving every second of it.

-My professional training includes pair programming and test-driven development (TDD), and incorporates front- and back-end development.
-It is both fast paced and constantly evolving, conditions that I thrive in - the more there is to learn, the better.
+My professional training includes test-driven development (TDD) and object-oriented programming (OOP), and incorporates front and backend development.
+It was both fast paced and constantly evolving, conditions that I thrive in - the more there is to learn, the better.
+I have even started a blog, which will help consolidate my learning process while offering an opportunity to write informatively (great practice for code documentation).

 I look forward to taking the skills I already have and those I will learn and applying them to any project that comes my way.
 Most of all I look forward to working with like-minded people who feel passionate about coding and with whom I can take the next step in my career.